UKHomeOffice/infinispan-operator/README.md

 Nodes are joining together with JGroups configured to use `KUBE_PING` protocol which finds each Pod running an Infinispan server based on labels and namespace.
 You can use the default standalone Full HA configuration for Kubernetes.

+Infinispan REST and Management endpoints are exposed as `Kubernetes` Services.
+Infinispan is continuously monitored with by Kubernetes through the built-in Infinispan health checks.

 ## Requirements:
  - Install the Operator SDK first: https://github.com/operator-framework/operator-sdk#quick-start